policeswat45/-Python-SimpleGuessGame/README.md

 -Type in the number from 1 to 11

--If your number is equal to machine, you won; otherwise, machine won!
+-If your number is equivalance to machine's, you won; otherwise, machine won!

 Please enjoy! (probably only me lmao)